Fusina

 Facts:

-In August 2009, Enel began operating its new industrial-scale hydrogen power plant at Fusina in the Veneto region of Italy.
+In August 2009, Enel began operating its new 16MWe industrial-scale hydrogen power plant at Fusina in the Veneto region of Italy.
+It features a gas turbine burner developed in collaboration with General Electric that can use pure hydrogen as a fuel.
+Hydrogen supplies come from Eni’s nearby Polimeri Europa cracker and a petrochemical facility at Porto Marghera.

-The combined-cycle plant is fuelled by hydrogen and has a capacity of 12 MW.
 The turbine technology was first tested using methane but the supply switched to hydrogen once a special pipeline had been completed.
 Enel estimates that the plant can generate 60 million kWh per year.

 The project was driven forward by the Hydrogen Park consortium, which secured about €4 million from the Veneto region and Italy’s Ministry for the Environment to promote the development of hydrogen technology in electricity generation and transport in the Porto Marghera area.